Updated March 2022

 A dietitian is defined as “A professional who applies the science of food and nutrition to promote health, prevent and treat disease to optimise the health of individuals, groups, communities and populations.”

 To become an Accredited Practising Dietitian (APD) in Australia, you need to complete a minimum of 4-years course at an accredited university.
 This course could either be a Masters or a Bachelor’s degree.
 All dietitian courses also involve a minimum of 20-weeks of placement and meet national competency standards.
 This ensures that students not only have a theoretical knowledge of nutrition, but they are also able to apply it in a practical setting by the completion of their dietitian course.

-The Dietitians Association of Australia (DAA) is the peak body of dietetic professionals and for somebody to become an APD, they need to also be a member of DAA.
-Attaining a qualification in nutrition that isn’t from an accredited dietitian course does not qualify somebody to become a full-member of DAA and be an APD.
-DAA has a list of accredited dietitain courseswhich can be helpful for choosing which course to study.
+Dietitians Australia (DA) is the peak body of dietetic professionals in Australia and for somebody to become an APD, they need to be a member of DA.
+Attaining a qualification in nutrition that isn’t from an accredited dietitian course does not qualify somebody to become a full-member of DA or to be an APD.
+DA has a list of accredited dietitian courses which can be helpful for choosing which course to study.